12 Mar Why Choose an All Inclusive Holiday?

 Our Experiences with All Inclusive Holidays

 Even though Andrew and I class ourselves as independent, mid-budget travellers these days, we’re no strangers to all inclusive holidays.
-When I was a teenager I went on several of these breaks with my large family to Spain through a cheap holiday provider like Holiday Gems.
+When I was a teenager I went on several of these breaks with my large family to Spain.
 I remember lazy days filled with sunbathing and swimming in the hotel pools, eating unlimited ice cream and enjoying the entertainment and discos in the evenings.
 While we didn’t leave our resorts often, we did take several outings to nearby water parks or sightseeing trips.

 Many years ago, Andrew and I also took a short all inclusive winter break to Tunisia to escape the dire British weather.
 We spent our days basking in the sun, having massages and taking advantage of the free local beer on offer in the evenings.
 In 2010, we went on our most expensive package family holiday to date, to the stunning Voyager Hotel in Mombasa, Kenya.
 While we count the safari we took during this trip as one of our top travel experiences of all time, I still cringe a bit when I think of all the money we spent on the luxury hotel.